-Only the Company or the Envoy Benefits Administration Committee ("EBAC") is authorized to change the Plan.
+Only the Company is authorized to change the Plan.
 From time to time, you may receive updated information concerning changes to the Plan.
 Neither this Guide nor updated materials are contracts or assurances of compensation, continued employment, or benefits of any kind.